IT-Academy-BCN/ita-challenges-backend/itachallenge-score/README_CUSTOM_JRE.md

 - This process can be repeated as many times as needed if you need to create a new JRE or adjust the results.

 - When adding the custom JRE to your project, do not forget to check all the files in the JRE directory and subdirectories.
 Some files may be automatically added to ```.gitignore```.
 If this happens, right-click the file in your IDE and select "Git > Add" to include it in the repository.

+- Remember to compile the test class with ```javac``` before testing and to update the Dockerfile to match the class you’re testing.

+- You can test different compiled classes by repeating these steps and replacing ```HelloWorld.class``` with another ```.class``` file of your choice.

+- Make sure the file paths in the Dockerfile match the names and locations of your actual files.